 "Wouldn't it be funny," I thought to myself, "if we think he's missing his girl but really, he just misses the car she took from him?"
 Once committing to a more European style commercial, I hashed out the full story and we got to work.

-Robert was as good as his word and, with the help of two young producers (Patrick Christl and Kathryn Henderson), they cobbled together an impressively professional production in the suburbs of Chicago with just a buck and a dream.
+Robert was as good as his word and, with the help of two young producers (Patrick Christl and Kathryn Henderson), they pulled together an impressive production in the suburbs of Chicago with just a buck and a dream.

-Meanwhile, knowing how dependent on music this film would be, I researched operatic scores with director Courtney Selan, finally putting together this mashup of Verdi, Puccini and Tchaikovsky:
+Meanwhile, knowing how dependent on music this film would be, I researched operatic scores with director Courtney Selan to create this mashup of Verdi, Puccini and Tchaikovsky.

 After two days in the sun and rain, exposing the very last bit of daylight onto our very last roll of film and trying everyone's patience and generosity in the process, we walked away with some beautiful footage.
 But would it cut…?